Last updated on : 11 Jul, 2025

 Read more: Tips to Overcome Alcohol Addiction

 Almonds are a good source of calcium.
 Hyperthyroidism prevents calcium absorption, thus leading to brittle bones.
-Including calcium in the diet of hyperthyroid patients can improve calcium in bones.
+Including calcium in the diet of hyperthyroid patients can improve calcium levels in bones.

 Yes, it is possible to recover from hyperthyroidism.
 Many people restore normal thyroid function with appropriate treatment and management.
 The specific treatment approach depends on the underlying cause of hyperthyroidism.
 It may involve medications, radioactive iodine therapy, or in some cases, surgery.